 The Company has prioritized the commencement of the European Phase I/II clinical study with L-DOS47 in Poland while deferring the previously planned commencement of the U.S. Phase I clinical study with L-DOS47.
-As of the date of this MD&A, the Company does not have sufficient cash resources to see the entire European Phase I/II clinical study through to completion, even after the Private Placement.
-Nonetheless, the Company expects to have sufficient cash following the closing of the Private Placement to see the European Phase I portion of the clinical study through to completion, provided the Company does not experience any unforeseen expenditures.
-See "Subsequent Events" below.
+As of the date of this MD&A, the Company does not have sufficient cash resources to see the entire European Phase I/II clinical study through to completion.